 A gorilla permit for Uganda and Rwanda also includes the park entrance fees.
 When visiting any of the national parks – Bwindi Impenetrable Forest National Park, Mgahinga National Park, Volcanoes National Park, or Virunga National Park – an entrance fee is mandatory for all visitors.
 However, with a gorilla permit, the park entrance fees are included in the cost of the permit.
 This means that as a permit holder, you will not be required to pay additional park entrance fees, as the fee is already incorporated into your gorilla permit.
 This convenient feature of the permit allows visitors to fully immerse themselves in their gorilla trekking experience, without having to worry about additional costs.

 The services of a gorilla guide or ranger are also included in a gorilla permit.
-The dense forests of Bwindi Impenetrable Forest National Park and Volcanoes National Park in Uganda and Rwanda respectively can be challenging to navigate, making it essential to have the accompaniment of a ranger, guide, and tracker during the gorilla trekking experience.
+The dense forests of Bwindi Impenetrable National Park and Volcanoes National Park in Uganda and Rwanda respectively can be challenging to navigate, making it essential to have the accompaniment of a ranger, guide, and tracker during the gorilla trekking experience.
 When visiting Bwindi, Mgahinga, Volcanoes, and Virunga National Parks, you will be guided by highly trained rangers and knowledgeable guides who have extensive experience with the gorillas in Rwanda, Uganda, and the Democratic Republic of Congo.
 The rangers and guides will offer insightful explanations and guidance, ensuring that you have a safe and unforgettable experience.
 The cost of the ranger’s services is already included in the price of the gorilla permit, so there is no need to worry about additional expenses.

 Additionally, security is a crucial aspect that is covered in a gorilla permit for both Uganda and Rwanda.
 The governments of both countries, in collaboration with security agencies, guarantee the safety of visitors undertaking gorilla trekking in Bwindi Impenetrable Forest National Park, Mgahinga, and Volcanoes National Park.
 All rangers are required to undergo paramilitary training to ensure the safety of visitors during the safari.
 In Uganda, there is also a dedicated police unit, known as the Tourism Police, that is responsible for protecting tourists at various destinations.
 With a gorilla permit, you can be assured of a secure and safe experience while observing the gorillas in their natural habitat.

 The services of experienced trackers are also included in a gorilla permit.
 These trackers are a team of skilled personnel who start their day early to search for the habituated gorilla families in the forest before the actual trek.
 Upon finding the gorillas, they will inform the park headquarters and your trekking journey will begin.
 Their expertise in tracking the gorillas ensures a higher likelihood of seeing them in the Gorilla Park in Uganda.
-If you are interested in the best safaris, please reach out to Trek Africa Tours.
+If you are interested in the best safaris, please reach out to Trek Africa Expeditions.